Manta-Network/docs/docs/zkShuffle/Circuits/02-TypescriptSDK.md

 zkShuffles SDK provides [IZKShuffle](https://github.com/manta-network/zkShuffle/blob/main/packages/jssdk/src/shuffle/zkShuffle.ts#L47-L58) as a standard interface to interact with shuffle manager contract.
 The goal is to simplify zk proof generation and key management.
-With IZKShuffle interface, game developer can build zk game without any experience on cryptography including zero knowledge proof, and thus can focus on the game logic.
+With IZKShuffle interface, game developer can build zk game without any experience in cryptography including zero knowledge proof, and thus can focus on the game logic.

 # IZKShuffle